 On the surface, it may seem like working with a team isn’t as easy as it once was.
 Chances are, you aren’t all under the same roof Monday through Friday, so you can’t exactly call everyone to the conference room for a staff meeting.
+That doesn't mean that your teams productivity needs to take a hit.

 You work hard to expertly manage your teams.
 That includes ensuring you have a positive work culture and an open-door policy.
 Your employees, as a result, feel invested in the work they’re doing and always impress you with their loyalty and determination.